COVID-19: resuscitation in community settings

 A paediatric cardiac arrest is unlikely to be caused by a cardiac problem and is more likely to be a respiratory one, making ventilations crucial to the child’s chances of survival.
 The importance of calling an ambulance and taking immediate action cannot be stressed highly enough.

 If a child is not breathing normally and no actions are taken, their heart will stop, and full cardiac arrest will occur.
-Therefore, if there is any doubt what to do, this statement should be used.

 It is likely that the child/infant having an out of hospital cardiac arrest will be known to you.
 We accept that doing rescue breathes will increase the risk of transmitting COVID-19 virus, either to the rescuer or the child/infant.